-A statement of equality.
-Should this statement involve a variable it will, unless it is an invalid equation, be true for one or more values of that variable, though these values need not be expressible in terms of real numbers: x2 + 2 = 0 has two imaginary (see imaginary numbers) roots, +√–2 and –√–2.
+An equation is a statement of equality.
+Should this statement involve a variable it will, unless it is an invalid equation, be true for one or more values of that variable, though these values need not be expressible in terms of real numbers: x 2 + 2 = 0 has two imaginary (see imaginary numbers) roots, +√–2 and –√–2.

 Linear equations are those in which no variable term is raised to a power higher than 1.
 Solution of linear equations in one variable is simple.
 Consider the equation x + 3 = 7.
 The equation will still be true if we add or subtract equal numbers from each side:

 x + 3 – 3 = 7 – 3